 Having a decent food menu really makes The Owl House stand out, but at an average of $25-30 for mains and the same for the cheeseboard makes it a tad on the expensive side.
 Throw in a smaller starter and a couple of cocktails and you'll be getting a bill over $100 a person.
 It may not win on value but the dishes are definitely worth exploring.

 In brief: The Owl HouseBest things: Friendliness, being spoilt for choice Don't miss: Taking a peek over Crown St from the upstairs balcony on a balmy night Ideal for: Small groups, catch-ups with friends, Date tip: Owing to the long design, there are not too many date-friendly areas but the front area of the downstairs bar and the upstairs balcony may be your best bets.
 Gripes: Finding a spot when the seats are all taken, plus the food - while delicious - could be better value.
 Rating: 7/10

-Last updated: June 2014
+Last updated: May 2015